withanhdammit/arduino_temp-humidity/README.md

 # arduino_temp-humidity

-Uses the WeMos D1 R2 board and a DHT22 thermo-hygrometer sensor.
+Uses the WeMos D1 board (full size) and a DHT22 thermo-hygrometer sensor.
 The boards are available all over the internet:

-Amazon's choice for the WeMos D1 R2 https://www.amazon.com/dp/B01C6Y5SKY
+Amazon's choice for the WeMos D1 (is actually D1 R2) https://www.amazon.com/dp/B01C6Y5SKY

 Amazon's choice for the DHT22